molecular-playground/slate/source/index.html.md

 ***Authentication required***

-Creates a new playlist for the authenticatd user.
+Creates a new playlist for the authenticated user.

 |   Parameter   |  Description  |
 |---------------|---------------|